San Diego Zoo Safari Park Guide

 • Take advantage of San Diego Zoo Safari Park's Plan Your Visit online tool to scout out which activities and events you want to do when you're there.
 The park is expansive, so it will save you time if you're familiar with the layout and plan to tackle activities close to each other.
 Use this link to find the park map and park app!

-• Consider purchasing a guided safari trip upgrade to your ticket, such as the Behind the Scenes Safari and enjoy a personal jeep tour inside the animal enclosure with opportunities to feed some of the animals.
+• Consider purchasing a guided safari trip upgrade to your ticket, such as the Behind the Scenes Safari and enjoy a personal jeep tour inside the animal enclosure with opportunities to feed some animals.

 • Arrive early.
 You'll avoid the larger afternoon crowds, plus the animals tend to be most active in the cool morning hours.